Ghantaghar

-Ghantaghar (literally clock-tower) is a location in the center of Chandni Chowk, Delhi, where an iconic clock tower, termed Northbrook Clocktower during early 20th century, stood.
+Ghantaghar (literally clock-tower) is a location in the center of Chandni Chowk, Old Delhi, where an iconic clock tower, termed Northbrook Clocktower during early 20th century, stood.
 The clock tower was built in 1870 and stood there until its partial collapse and subsequent demolition in 1950s.
 The term "Chandni Chowk" (translation: silvery or moonlit square) originally referred to this location which later came to designate the entire street.
 The Ghantaghar location has been regarded as the center of Delhi, and even now serves as a center for major civic events.
 Today, it is an open and congested area.
 The Delhi Town Hall is located just to the north of this site.

 It was perhaps the oldest clock tower in India, constructed before Rajabai Clock Tower, Mumbai, 1878, Husainabad Clock Tower, Lucknow, 1881, Secunderabad Clock Tower, Secunderabad, 1897 and Allahabad Clock Tower, Allahabad, 1913.
 While the clock tower is long gone, the location is still called Ghantaghar within Old Delhi.

 Ghantaghar was the location of some of the events relating to the Indian's freedom movement.
 On 30 March 1919, many protesters were killed by the British soldiers.
 It is still a very popular spot for organizing protests.